 Compensation and Benefits

-The compensation range for this position is $47,500-$50,000k.
+The salary range for this position is commensurate with demonstrated experience and abilities.
 We also offer a comprehensive benefits package, including medical and dental coverage, paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.

 Posting Expiration Date: